ohyicong/decrypt-chrome-passwords/README.md

 Saved as decrypted_password.csv

 ## Medium
-To understand the how this exploit works, read my medium article. <br>
+To understand the how this program works, read my medium article. <br>
 https://ohyicong.medium.com/how-to-hack-chrome-password-with-python-1bedc167be3d